sfigg/commercialization-public/design/device-experiences/OEM-device-guard.md

 | Firmware support for SMM protection | The Windows SMM Security Mitigations Table (WSMT) specification contains details of an Advanced Configuration and Power Interface (ACPI) table that was created for use with Windows operating systems that support Windows virtualization-based security (VBS) features.<br><br>• For more information, see the [Windows SMM Security Mitigations Table (WMST) specification](https://msdn.microsoft.com/en-us/library/windows/hardware/dn614617.aspx). |

-# Windows Defender Application control
+## Windows Defender Application control

 Starting with Windows 10, version 1709, the code integretity part of Device Guard has been split out into a separate feature known as Application control.
 With appropriate hardware, application control can use virtualization-based security (VBS) in Windows 10 to isolate the Code Integrity service from the Microsoft Windows kernel itself.
 In this case, the Code Integrity service runs alongside the kernel in a Windows hypervisor-protected container.

  WDAC is used to control what code can run on the system in either kernel or user mode.
 When HVCI is enabled, WDAC benefits from the increased kernel memory protections since the kernel mode CI checks occur in virtualization based security and user mode code integrity runs as part of the kernel itself and is thus protected against kernel memory exploits.

+### Device Guard and Credit Guard Readiness Tool

+To determine if a device is able to run Device Guard and Credential Guard, download the [Device Guard and Credential Guard hardware readiness tool](https://www.microsoft.com/en-us/download/details.aspx?id=53337).

 ## Related topics
 - [Driver Compatibility with Device Guard on Windows 10](https://blogs.msdn.microsoft.com/windows_hardware_certification/2015/05/22/driver-compatibility-with-device-guard-in-windows-10)